bpgoodrow/Wrench-Knight/README.md

 * Git
 * C#
 * .NET 6.0
-* ASP.NET
-* RESTful Routing
-* Entity Framework Core
-* MVC
 * Unity
 * Piskel
 * Beatbox

 ## Description
-_This is a simple C# 2d tactic game build with Unity.
-The game consist of one character and one enemy where two players are in a arena to fight.
-You can possibility win or lose.
-This game has a main start screen with a end screen._
+_This is a simple C# 2d game built with Unity.
+The game consists of one character and one main enemy protected by smaller invulnerable enemies._

 ## Setup/Installation Requirements
 Downloading Unity